Hiatus Hernia – Symptoms, Causes, Diagnosing, Treatment

 - Stop smoking and alcohol consumption

-- Elevate the head while lying
+- Elevate the head end of bed while lying

 - Perform any kind of physical activity or exercises at least 5 days a week